Chicagoans prepare to elect police district council members for the first time

 The elections in the 18th District and the others will say a great deal about how effective the councils will be and what issues they stress.

-While some advocates are optimistic the councils will be bring reforms, others remain more cautious.
+While some advocates are optimistic the councils will bring reforms, others remain more cautious.

 Futterman, the Civil Rights and Police Accountability Project director, noted the Fraternal Order of Police, which represents rank-and-file officers, has made an effort to put forth some FOP-endorsed or sponsored candidates.
 He said having FOP-backed candidates on the councils “would be the height of all ironies if these district advisory councils wind up being constituted by none other than FOP shills.”